-What to do When Contacting Colleges
+What to Do When Contacting Colleges

 Things to do:

 Be professional.
-Correspond from an email address that is mature and professional.
+Use an email address that is mature and professional.
 Don't use an email address you made in the sixth grade.
 Likewise, if you are contacting a college via social media, review your accounts and be sure that they present you in only the most professional light.
 If you leave a message on the phone, speak clearly and remember to leave your information so that they can get back to you.
-Finally, if a college does respond, send follow-up replies quickly to show your attentiveness and appreciation.
+Finally, if a college does respond, send follow-up replies quickly to show your appreciation.

 Request a meeting if you're making a campus visit.
-If meetings with college admissions advisors are offered possible while you're visiting a campus, there’s no harm in taking them up on the opportunity.
+If meetings with college admissions advisors are offered while you're visiting a campus, there’s no harm in taking them up on the opportunity.
 You can learn more about the college and ask personal, specific questions.
 They'll appreciate your demonstrated interest.

 Ask about your application.
 Above all else, don't email an admissions officer asking about the status of your submitted materials.
 If your application is missing a component, they'll contact you.
 Otherwise, a request for an early answer on your application will seem impatient and aggressive.
-They'll most likely tell you to wait, like everyone else or won't respond at all.
+They'll most likely tell you to wait like everyone else or won't respond at all.